bobgreenshields/rivers-of-blood/Vaddh akar.md

-The demon that the #cult are trying to summon.
+Vaddh'akar, the demon that the #cult are trying to summon.